pkolchanov/CustomizingPython/tail.md

 def g():
    return f()
 ```
 Tail call optimization eliminates the need for adding a new stack frame to the call stack.
-This is useful for writing recursion-based functions.
+This is useful for writing recursive functions:

 ```python
 def fact(n, acc):